-- Plan to graduate from Simpson College in April 2017 or after April 2017.
+- Plan to graduate from Simpson College no earlier than April 2018.

-- Declared a major or minor in Mathematics or Actuarial Science (note preference will be given to majors).
+- Declared a major in Mathematics or Actuarial Science.

-- Commit at least 40 hours each week to the program.
-A participant may take a class or have a part-time job if approved by his or her faculty advisor.
-However, being a Simpson Colloquium Leader will not be permitted if the role requires you to miss multiple days of the summer research program.
+- Commit at least 40 hours each week for the dates listed above.
+A participant may take a class or have a part-time job only if approved by his or her faculty advisor.

-- Participate in all required activities during and after the program, including making several presentations throughout the 2015-2016 academic year.
+- Participate in all required activities during and after the program, including making several presentations throughout the subsequent academic year.